 Reactive Attachment Disorder

 This problem is mostly seen in infants and young children.
 This chronic mental disorder keeps the sufferer from establishing a loving and healthy relationship or bond with his/her parents, and with time, with other people.
-Such children are often abused, and neglected due to their behavior.
-And this ultimately affects their growing brain and abilities to socialize with people.
+They are often abused and neglected due to their behavior.
+This ultimately affects their brain and abilities to socialize with people.

 Ever felt that the place where you work also exists in a place different from where it actually is?
 This is the classic characteristic of what is known as the reduplicative paramnesia.
 Affected people believe that a location exists in two or more different places at the same time.

 A beautiful work of art is something that is appreciated and adored by many.
 But for some, it spells trouble.

 A person is said to be suffering from Stendhal syndrome, when he/she exhibits abnormal symptoms such as palpitations, dizziness, hallucinations, amnesia, breathing difficulty, fainting, etc., when exposed to beautiful art, artistic or historical artifacts within a short span of time.

 The Stockholm Syndrome is just the opposite of what you have seen earlier - Lima syndrome.
 In this case, the hostages become sympathetic and kind to the abductors.
 In some cases, the condition can be such that, the hostages may readily comply with the abductors and volunteer in what they intend to do.
 Strange...!

 Among all, this disorder to be the most intriguing.
 Here is an example.
 If a person gets the feeling of seeing color 'Red' on looking at the letter 'A', or if he feels he has heard a sound when he has actually seen an object, what will you call this?

 Well, this is a bizarre mental disorder referred to as synesthesia.
 It results from the crossing of the neural wires and leads to mixed sensations.